digiscot/digiscot-website/pages/projects/tap-into-it.md

 warning-start: DO NOT EDIT THIS SECTION
 layout: project
 call: 3
+title: Projects
+excerpt: We're supporting some fantastic digital participation projects.
+Here are their stories.
-title: Lynedoch Shopper Service
+project-title: Lynedoch Shopper Service
-excerpt:
+project-excerpt:
-lead: Tap into IT Where You Are
+project-lead: Tap into IT Where You Are
 website: http://www.tap-into-it.co.uk/
 email: mike.ellis@tap-into-it.co.uk
 twitter-url: https://twitter.com/tapitlocal/